Trump Trade Continues To Fade - Bezek's Daily Briefing

 Our last edition Daily Briefing asked the question: Is The Banking Rally Finished?

 The new week carries on where the last left off.
-Banks continues to sell off.
+Banks continues to selloff.
 The financials sector (NYSEARCA:XLF) is off sharply today and is heading back to late November levels in a hurry.

 Meanwhile, the consumer staples (NYSEARCA:XLP) are back in action.
 After falling 5% in the back half of 2016 and finding no boost at all from the Trump rally, consumer staples finally are catching some interest today: